ros-navigation/docs.nav2.org/docs/migration/Foxy.md

 - [PhotoAtWaypoint](https://github.com/ros-navigation/navigation2/pull/2041)
 - [InputAtWaypoint](https://github.com/ros-navigation/navigation2/pull/2049)

-<a id="costmap-filters"></a>

 ## Costmap Filters

-A new concept interacting with spatial-dependent objects called “Costmap Filters” appeared in Galactic (more information about this concept could be found at [Navigation Concepts](../concepts/index.md#concepts) page).
+A new concept interacting with spatial-dependent objects called “Costmap Filters” appeared in Galactic (more information about this concept could be found at [Navigation Concepts](../concepts/index.md#navigation-concepts) page).
 Costmap filters are acting as a costmap plugins, applied to a separate costmap above common plugins.
 In order to make a filtered costmap and change robot’s behavior in annotated areas, filter plugin reads the data came from filter mask.
 Then this data is being linearly transformed into feature map in a filter space.
 It could be passability of an area, maximum speed limit in m/s, robot desired direction in degrees or anything else.
 Transformed feature map along with the map/costmap, sensors data and current robot position is used in plugin’s algorithms to make required updates in the resulting costmap and robot’s behavior.

 Architecturally, costmap filters consists from `CostmapFilter` class which is a basic class incorporating much common of its inherited filter plugins: